Chad Taylor (drummer): Career

 In 2002, Taylor recorded Titration, his debut as a leader for Delmark Records.
 The core ensemble consisted of Jemeel Moondoc, Tom Abbs and Steve Swell.
 The same year Taylor started working with Jeff Parker's Trio with Chris Lopes on bass, releasing Like-Coping in 2003 and The Relatives in 2005.

 In 2004 Taylor started working with guitarist Marc Ribot in his band Spiritual Unity with Roy Campbell and Henry Grimes.
 Taylor produced Ribot's 2014 album Live At The Vanguard.

-In 2009 Taylor started working with the folk/rock band Iron & Wine and was the toured with the band from 2010 to 2012.
+In 2009 Taylor started working with the folk/rock band Iron & Wine and toured with the band from 2010 to 2012.
 Taylor was the drummer on the 2011 release Kiss Each Other Clean.

 In 2011 Taylor began the master's program in Jazz History and Research at Rutgers University under the direction of Lewis Porter.
-His master thesis was an examination of form and process in the music of Henry Threadgill’s Zooid.
+His master thesis was an examination of form and process in the music of Henry Threadgill's Zooid.

 In 2012 Taylor joined a collaboration with Darius Jones, Sean Conly and Alex Harding called Grass Roots, they recorded and released their self titled album on AUM Fidelity.
 In 2013 Taylor started working with bassist Eric Revis in his Quartet which released Sing Me Some Cry.
 After finishing the masters program at Rutgers University in 2015 Taylor started teaching adjunct classes in music theory, jazz history and music appreciation.
 He also taught music history at Berkeley College in NYC.
 Taylor produced a solo work called Myths and Morals.
 Taylor started working with James Brandon Lewis in 2016 and the two started performing as a duo and released Radiant Imprints in 2018 and Live in Willisau in 2020.
 In addition, he joined Jaimie Branch's Fly or Die ensemble in 2016.
 In 2019, Taylor formed a new ensemble with tenor saxophonist Brian Settles and pianist Neil Podgurski, which released The Daily Biological for Cuneiform Records in 2020.

+Academic career

+In 2024, Taylor was selected to lead the University of Pittsburgh's Jazz Studies Program in the Dietrich School of Arts and Sciences, succeeding prior heads of the program which include Nathan Davis, Geri Allen, and Nicole Mitchell.
+In this capacity, Taylor will hold the William S. Dietrich II Endowed Chair in Jazz Studies and lead the university's annual Jazz Seminar and Concert series.